docelic/rsyncnow/README.md

 ## Usage instructions

 You need Ruby installed to run the script.
-This is hopefully a trivial requirement.
+Hopefully this is a trivial requirement.

 ```